 You’ll get to assess individual and community needs for health education; plan, implement and administer health education strategies, interventions and programs; conduct evaluation and research related to health education; serve as a health education resource person; and communicate and advocate for health and health education.
 Your field experience will be under the co-supervision of UMF faculty and the participating agency’s staff.

-You can also choose one of our value-added concentrations, minors or certificates such as:
+You can also choose one of our optional value-added concentrations, minors or certificates.

 - School Health Education concentration